 - Ensure that the project has a defined research question that addresses a purpose for which FoodAPS data were collected and for which the FoodAPS data are appropriate (see Background).

 - Determine what restricted data elements are needed to complete the project.
-(Note: All FoodAPS data maintained at the NORC Data Enclave are CIPSEA-protected and restricted.
+Note: All FoodAPS data maintained at the secure data enclave are CIPSEA-protected and restricted.
 The data elements vary, however, in terms of their degree of confidentiality and likelihood of posing a disclosure risk.
-ERS has therefore organized the FoodAPS data into seven groups, and permissions to access the data will be group-specific based on data needs of the approved Project Agreement.)
+ERS has therefore organized the FoodAPS data into seven groups.
+Permissions to access the data will be group-specific based on the data needs identified in the Project Agreement.

 - Assess disclosure risk based on requested restricted variables and the types of analyses and outputs proposed.

 - Determine the required software and potential need for external data sets.
-(Note: Many different software packages are available within the NORC Data Enclave to approved researchers.
+Note: Many different software packages are available within the data enclave to approved researchers.
 If a needed package is not currently available, ERS will notify the research team.
-The research team may then contact NORC to determine if the package may be uploaded to the enclave.)
+The research team may then contact the data enclave staff to determine if the package may be uploaded to the enclave.

 Within the Project Summary section of the Project Agreement form, the following information should be provided: